“The sexiest part of the body is the eyes. That's what I believe.” —Clive Owen

 “It is as impossible to climax with your eyes open as it is impossible to sneeze with your eyes open.” —A single woman

-Both romantic love and sexual desire involve the use of imagination (Ben-Ze'ev, 2019).
+In my book, The Arc of Love: How Our Romantic Lives Change Over Time (2019), I discuss the significant role of imagination in romantic love and sexual desire.
 The imagination in love often includes positive illusions, whereas in sex, fantasies are more central.
 One difference between them is that in illusions we do not know about the falsity of the imagined content, whereas in fantasies we do.
 The significance of imagination can be gauged from the impact of art upon us.

 Fantasies are essential in sexual desire, as they offer an effective way of coping with personal limitations, normative boundaries, and external constraints.
 Sexual fantasies have the function of both avoiding negative information and adding positive data.
 In order for the fantasy to be vivid and (in a sense) reliable, information to the contrary should be neglected.
 As in watching a movie, we try to get into a detachment mode, in order not to be distracted.
 Moreover, you can always fantasize the most outrageous encounters done in exactly the way you want and with precisely those who you most desire.
 Given the affective powers of imagination, it is no wonder that many women say they can achieve orgasm by fantasy alone, with no physical stimulation at all.